jamartinot/JXK-7-DC-current-transmitter-for-arduino/README.md

 2. **Connect Your Sensor**: Connect your analog current sensor to pin A0 on your Arduino board.
 Note that the code currently specifies pin 13, which is typically a digital pin; you should adjust this in the code to match your setup. also verify that your **sensor gives correct output with multimeter before connecting**.
 It should give 0-5v analog signal, about 120mV idle
 ![Wiring diagram](PENUP_20240324_181322.jpg)

+3. **edit sketch** edit correct pin number used for analog input.
-3. **Upload the Sketch**: Open the Arduino IDE, paste the provided code into a new sketch, and upload it to your Arduino board.
+4. **Upload the Sketch**: Open the Arduino IDE, paste the provided code into a new sketch, and upload it to your Arduino board.

-4. **Open the Serial Monitor**: With the Arduino connected to your computer, open the Serial Monitor in the Arduino IDE to view the outputted current measurements.
+5. **Open the Serial Monitor**: With the Arduino connected to your computer, open the Serial Monitor in the Arduino IDE to view the outputted current measurements.

 ## Usage